3 Spring and 2 Fall Dates to choose from -- see below

-We consider this trail to be one of the most beautiful and spectacular rail trails in the entire country.
-We bike 150 miles from Pittsburgh, Pennsylvania to Cumberland, Maryland.
-The grade is gentle because this is a rail trail.
-Our route allows us to bicycle directly to each of our overnight stays.
+This trail is one of the most beautiful and spectacular rail trails in the entire country -- you can read all about it here.
+Upon its completion in 2013, the GAP was the first path inducted into the Rails-to-Trails Conservancy’s Rail-Trail Hall of Fame.
+We bike 150 miles from Pittsburgh, Pennsylvania to Cumberland, Maryland, following the gentle grade of the former rail line.
+Our route allows us to bicycle directly to each of our overnight stays, where we have all the hotel, B&B and restaurant reservations made for you.
 At the end of the trail we van back from Cumberland to our opening hotel in Pittsburgh.

-On this trip we will take a tour of Frank Lloyd Wright's masterpiece, Fallingwater, included in the tour price.
+On this trip we will take a tour - also reserved well in advance - of Frank Lloyd Wright's masterpiece, Fallingwater.
+This is included in the tour price.

 - 150 miles of bicycling